SophieDeGeorge/121-D3/PLAN.md

 - [x] button movement by one cell
 - [x] draw the player's new location on the map
 - [x] remove cells without caches
+- [x] cell generation is consistent
+- [x] cells are not stored in an array to save memory
-- [ ] generate cells as map scrolls
+- [x] generate cells as map scrolls
-- [ ] only cells close to player can be interacted with
+- [x] only cells close to player can be interacted with

 - ...

 ## D3.b